 The power correction status is indicated in the trace status field (See Trace Status Field) and in the channel status bar (See Channel Status Bar). |

-The loss compensation function allows to apply compensation for unwanted losses produced between the power meter and the calibrated port in the process of power calibration.
+The loss compensation function allows to apply compensation for unwanted losses produced between the power sensor and the calibrated port in the process of power calibration.
 Define the losses, which are needed to compensate in the table specifying frequency and losses (See figure below).

 Linear interpolation will be applied to the losses in the intermediary frequency points.
 The loss compensation table is defined for each port individually.